 - Some in-house teams outsource legal work as a risk management strategy resulting in a "matter management" focus (as opposed to a technical focus). - There can be little difference in work/life balance between in-house and private practice roles.
-Many in-house lawyers find themselves working similar hours to private practice lawyers and taking work home. - While there may be greater involvement in decision making, ultimately it is the role of management to make decisions. - Possible lack of specific legal resources and limited access to legal research materials. - There may be an expectation of self-sufficiency (i.e. not the same level of secretarial or administrative support). - Experience may be seen to be restricted to the industry within which the business is operating. - Often open plan office environments.
+Many in-house lawyers find themselves working similar hours to private practice lawyers and taking work home (i.e. there can be a feeling of unlimited tasks to do during an in-house role). - While there may be greater involvement in decision making, ultimately it is the role of management to make material commercial decisions. - Possible lack of specific legal resources and limited access to legal research materials. - There may be an expectation of self-sufficiency (i.e. not the same level of secretarial or administrative support). - Experience may be seen to be restricted to the industry within which the business is operating. - Often open plan office environments. - More limited career and salary paths rather than the structured private practice lawyer career and salary trajectory.

-HELPFUL HINTS continued
+HELPFUL HINTS (Continued)